 Besides swimming, you can kayak, sunbathe, try stand-up paddleboarding, laze on hammocks, interact with the locals who live nearby and eat fresh seafood.
 Or take a walk to the southern end of the beach, a short distance that ends with a steep hill offering stunning views.

 Explore South Miniloc dive site in El Nido

-If you plan to get below the surface anywhere in El Nido, it should be to South Miniloc dive site.
+If you plan to get below the surface anywhere in El Nido, it should be to the South Miniloc dive site.

 A favourite among dive masters, this stretch of reef is teeming with marine life.
 There are lots of soft and hard corals that provide protection for fish and other species like blue spotted rays, green sea turtles and eels.